View Document Text

 or contract including equities, bonds, and forward or derivative contracts.

 The standards and procedures governing best execution are set forth in several written policies.
-Generally, to
+In general,

-• Quantity and quality of research received from the broker dealer
+accurate information comparing markets; the quantity and quality of research received from the broker-

 S.E.E.D. will generally recommend that clients establish their account[s] at Charles Schwab & Co., Inc.